Friday, September 08, 2006

 How do I avail of the benefits under RA 8972?

-You can communicate with the DSWD office of your town or city with regards the requirements to be submitted.
+You can communicate with the DSWD office of your town or city as to the requirements.

 Postscript: As you can see from the above, the package of benefits for single parents is quite slim.
 Perhaps, our enlightened legislators will see the need to increase the assistance to single parents.
 One idea the SPARC ladies came up with is the “Single Parents ID” just like that of the senior citizens, with all of the corresponding benefits.